znicholasbrown/ai_66/Manual/CPSB.md

 sn-minimum-civilian-explorers

 Sets a minimum number of civilian explorers.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-food-gatherer-percentage

 The required percentage of food gatherers.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 This is applied before the normal calculation formula takes effect.

 sn-nova-gatherer-percentage

 The required percentage of nova gatherers.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 This is applied before the normal calculation formula takes effect.

 sn-metal-gatherer-percentage

 The required percentage of ore gatherers.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 This is applied before the normal calculation formula takes effect.

 sn-carbon-gatherer-percentage

 The required percentage of carbon gatherers.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 This is applied before the normal calculation formula takes effect.

 sn-number-enemy-objects-required

 The count of the number of enemy objects the computer player must see before dropping the number of civilian explorers down to the minimum level.
-Number must be \&gt;= 0.
+Number must be >= 0.

 sn-retask-gather-amount

 The minimum amount that a gatherer must gather before the computer player allows him to be retasked to another resource type.
 Some code may override this.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-max-retask-gather-amount

 The maximum amount that a gatherer can be told to gather before being allowed to be retasked.
 Some code may override this.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-initial-exploration-required

 The percentage of the map that must be explored by a computer player before any building is allowed.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-use-by-type-max-gathering